Umami Pot

 Step 3

-Slice onion very thinly.
-Sprinkle salt or sugar over the slices and massage them.
-Arrange the slices so that they overlap as little as possible, and let them sit for about 10 minutes.
-Then, squeeze them by hand to remove any moisture.
+Slice the onion very thinly.
+Sprinkle salt or sugar over the slices, gently rub them, and let them sit for about 10 minutes, spreading them out as much as possible to avoid overlap.
+After that, squeeze them by hand to remove any excess moisture.

 Japanese kabocha salad_instruction-4